grafana/pyroscope/examples/python/README.md

 ![python_second_slide_05](https://user-images.githubusercontent.com/23323466/135805908-ae9a1650-51fc-457a-8c47-0b56e8538b08.jpg)

 ## Comparing two time periods
 Using Pyroscope's "comparison view" we can actually select two different time ranges from the timeline to compare the resulting flamegraphs.
-The pink section on the left timeline results in the left flamegraph and the blue section on the right represents the right flamegraph.
+The pink section on the left timeline results in the left flamegraph, and the blue section on the right represents the right flamegraph.

 When we select a period of low-cpu utilization and a period of high-cpu utilization we can see that there is clearly different behavior in the `mutex_lock()` function where it takes **51% of CPU** during low-cpu times and **78% of CPU** during high-cpu times.
 ![python_third_slide_05](https://user-images.githubusercontent.com/23323466/135805969-55fdee40-fe0c-412d-9ec0-0bbc6a748ed4.jpg)